Why or what got your interest to start playing the Piano?

 How would you define your style of playing?

-Lets talk about your creative process.
+Let’s talk about your creative process.
 How do you approach writing original music?

-Who inspires you to on the piano and/or keyboard?
+Who musically inspires you on the Piano?

 What other types of music or artists do you derive inspiration from?